OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 ms.localizationpriority: high
 ---

-# Tutorial: Share custom function data with the task pane tutorial
+# Tutorial: Share custom function data with the task pane

 Share global data and send events between the task pane and custom functions of your Excel add-in with a shared runtime.

-## Share state between custom function and task pane code
+## Share a state between custom function and task pane code

 The following instructions show how to share a global variable between custom function and task pane code.
 This tutorial assumes that you've completed the [Excel custom functions tutorial](excel-tutorial-create-custom-functions.md).
 Use the add-in you created in that tutorial to complete the following instructions.